KsheerajP/Projects/README.md

 # Ksheeraj Prakash – Projects Repository

 Welcome!
-This repository contains summaries of my academic and personal projects developed as part of my Master's in Artificial Intelligence at Northeastern University.
-The full code and implementation details for each project are **kept private**.
+This repository contains summaries of my academic and personal projects.

 ## How to Request Code